jchanpark/jchanpark/README.md

 # I'm Jay Park

 I am a committed and enthusiastic coder with an eye for detail and persistent problem-solving skills.
 I have over a decade of project management experience in the engineering and automotive sectors.
-As a former industrial engineering project manager, I believe I have the tools needed to solve complex problems.
+As a former industrial engineering professional, I believe I have the tools needed to solve complex problems.
 Considering this, software development has always been attractive to me as you can reach solutions to various issues more creatively and efficiently.

 * 🌱 I’m currently learning TypeScript, Angular, and Data Structures/Algorithms.
 * 📫 How to reach me: jay.channing.park@gamil.com